lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * FCN: Fragment Compressed Number is a fragmentation header field that carries an efficient representation of a larger-sized fragment number.

-* FID: Field Indentifier is an index to describe the header fields in the Rule
+* FID: Field Identifier is an index to describe the header fields in the Rule

 * FP: Field Position is a list of possible correct values that a field may use